 The Sikorsky Combat Rescue Helicopter program involves the manufacture of cockpits, including the installation of hydraulic assemblies, seat tracks, pneumatic lines and composite structures that hold the windscreen for most models of the H-60 helicopter and the fit of control pedals.
 During 2017, the Company was awarded a contract to provide developmental expertise and manufacture for the newly designed HH-60W Combat Rescue Helicopter, an advanced variant of the UH-60M BLACK HAWK helicopter.
 The initial contract has a total value of \$8.7 million over 10 aircraft, with an expected follow-on contract with increased work scope for an additional 102 aircraft valued at approximately \$62.2 million.
+We delivered ten ship sets in 2018.
+As of December 31, 2018, our backlog for this program was not material.
 As of December 31, 2017, our backlog for this program was \$6.2 million.